TheAleRios/home_test_playwright/README.md

 ```bash
    docker run --rm playwright-tests
    ```
-This step runs all the tests in the conteiner.
+This step runs all the tests in the container.

 ## Reports
 After the test completes, the user can run: